Many older questions from female readers have been moved to one of these topic pages:

 Vaginismus is a disorder of the vagina where it closes by muscular contractions.
 It makes it nearly impossible to have intercourse, let alone for the man or woman to reach orgasm that way.
 Vaginismus can have either physical or psychological causes.
 Psychological ones are more common and easier to treat.
 The main thing the sufferer needs to learn to do is relax the PC muscle so that she can have intercourse.

 Women only have a tiny amount of testosterone.
 Men have a lot of testosterone, which is part of the answer for why men masturbate more than women.
 (Men also have bodily fluids to eliminate through masturbation and a biological urge to keep their sperm in good condition for fertilization.)
-Yes, masturbating face down is TMS.
-You can usually train yourself to avoid TMS and learn to masturbate conventionally within a few weeks, and it would not then have any long-term effects.
+Yes, masturbating face down is what is meant by prone masturbation.
+You can usually train yourself to avoid prone and learn to masturbate conventionally within a few weeks, and it would not then have any long-term effects.

 I am sexually active and have masturbated since age 6.
 I noticed on the males page you said it was normal to get zits around the penis if semen is not cleaned up.
 Is it normal for a girl to get zits (similar to whiteheads) around the genital area? (age 18)